pintxo-ai/pintxo-node-api/README.Docker.md

 ### Building and running your application

 When you're ready, start your application by running:

+make a file db/password.txt and enter the password you want to access the db with.

 `docker compose up --build`.

 Your application will be available at http://localhost:3030.